jyp/prettiest/blog.md

 results.
 This is especially disappointing, as they seem to be the epitome of functional programs, blessed with the correct-by-construction methodology of program development.
-In this note I review why I find the current solutions suboptimal, and propose a satisfactory alternative.
+In this note I review why I find the current solutions sub-optimal, and propose a satisfactory alternative.

 The state of the art.